remult/remult/misc/public-api.md

   insert(data: any): Promise<any>
 }
-//[ ] CustomArrayFilter from TBD is not exported
-//[ ] EntityDataProviderAggregateOptions from TBD is not exported export declare function BackendMethod<type = unknown>(
+//[ ] CustomArrayFilter from TBD is not exported export declare function BackendMethod<type = unknown>(
   options: BackendMethodOptions<type>,
 ): (